 In recent years, Health and Wellbeing Board members have recognised that the partnership works best when it focusses at any given point in time on one or two key priorities.
-Within the new Strategy, we propose to continue this approach.
+Within the new Health and Wellbeing Strategy, we propose to continue this approach.

-Initial consideration of priorities took place at the March Health and Wellbeing Board and criteria to identify proposals were discussed.
-It was agreed that it is important to keep momentum on the current Board priority of tackling diabetes.
+Initial consideration of priorities and criteria to identify proposals, have been discussed by Board members and it was agreed that it is important to keep momentum on the current Board priority of tackling diabetes.

 Potential additional priorities include scaling up systematic work on promoting Healthy Workplaces - with a focus on mental health and active travel.
-It is proposed that a report be brought to the Health and Wellbeing Board's October meeting to consider this as a new priority for action together with the ongoing work with the Leadership Centre, to support further board learning in preparation for the future shape of the health and care system.
+It is proposed that a report be brought to the Health and Wellbeing Board's October meeting to consider this as a new priority for action.
+There is also the Health and Wellbeing Board's ongoing work with the Leadership Centre, to support further board learning in preparation for the future shape of the health and care system.

-Subject to agreement, the Health and Wellbeing Strategy will be reported to the Council's Cabinet and partners' governing bodies.
-Following this, it will be designed, published and shared widely.
+The Health and Wellbeing Strategy has been reported to the CCGs Governing Board and, subject to agreement by Cabinet, will be designed, published and shared widely.
 We also plan to produce an accessible, single page summary.